Michael Harris II Player Props: Braves vs. Brewers

 - Harris II is batting .268 with 13 doubles, two triples, nine home runs and 16 walks.

-- Harris II has had at least one RBI in 24.7% of his games this year (18 of 73), with more than one RBI six times (8.2%).
-He has also accounted for three or more of his team's runs in three contests.
+- Harris II has driven home a run in 18 games this season (24.3%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.